Malthusianism: Neo-Malthusian theory

 Vladimir Lenin, the leader of the Bolshevik Party and the main architect of the Soviet Union was a critic of Neo-Malthusian theory (but not of birth control and abortion in general).

 "Neo-Malthusianism" is a concern that overpopulation as well as overconsumption may increase resource depletion and/or environmental degradation will lead to ecological collapse or other hazards.

 The rapid increase in the global population of the past century exemplifies Malthus's predicted population patterns; it also appears to describe socio-demographic dynamics of complex pre-industrial societies.
 These findings are the basis for neo-Malthusian modern mathematical models of long-term historical dynamics.

 There was a general "neo-Malthusian" revival in the mid-to-late 1940s, continuing through to the 2010s after the publication of two influential books in 1948 (Fairfield Osborn's Our Plundered Planet and William Vogt's Road to Survival).
 During that time the population of the world rose dramatically.
 Many in environmental movements began to sound the alarm regarding the potential dangers of population growth.
+Paul R. Ehrlich has been one of the most prominent neo-Malthusians since the publication of The Population Bomb in 1968.
 In 1968, ecologist Garrett Hardin published an influential essay in Science that drew heavily from Malthusian theory.
 His essay, "The Tragedy of the Commons", argued that "a finite world can support only a finite population" and that "freedom to breed will bring ruin to all."
 The Club of Rome published a book entitled The Limits to Growth in 1972.
 The report and the organisation soon became central to the neo-Malthusian revival.
-Paul R. Ehrlich has been one of the most prominent neo-Malthusians since the publication of The Population Bomb in 1968.
 Leading ecological economist Herman Daly has acknowledged the influence of Malthus on his concept of a steady-state economy.
 Other prominent Malthusians include the Paddock brothers, authors of Famine 1975!
-America's Decision: Who Will Survive?
+America's Decision: Who Will Survive?.

 The neo-Malthusian revival has drawn criticism from writers who claim the Malthusian warnings were overstated or premature because the green revolution has brought substantial increases in food production and will be able to keep up with continued population growth.
-Julian Simon, a cornucopian, has written that contrary to neo-Malthusian theory, Earth's "carrying capacity" is essentially limitless.
+Julian Simon, a cornucopian, has written that contrary to neo-Malthusian theory, Earth's carrying capacity is essentially limitless.
 Simon argues not that there is an infinite physical amount of, say, copper, but for human purposes that amount should be treated as infinite because it is not bounded or limited in any economic sense, because: